 My Own Stairway To Heaven.

-Long before I shared season tickets I was always trying to figure out a way to get myself into Maple Leaf Gardens for free.
+Long before I shared season tickets I was always trying to figure out a way to get myself into Maple Leaf Gardens to watch the Leafs for free.
 I remember the one time my friend and I wanted to watch a Saturday night Montreal and Toronto game.
 We were probably both about thirteen years old and we had no money for tickets.
 I had heard that the Gardens were always looking for kids to work as vendors and sell snacks before the game and during the intermissions.

 We took the subway down early and we were both hired.

 After explaining what we had to do and the whole procedure of being a vendor we were each given a big basket with Cokes, popcorn, peanuts and candy bars to sell.
 Right away my friend and I ditched our baskets under a stairwell and ran up to the very narrow end reds standing room area.
-We remained standing there waiting for the game to start thinking we were both so smart.
+We just remained standing there waiting for the game to start thinking we were both so smart.
 We had just gotten ourselves in to watch a Saturday night Leafs and Habs game for free.

 BUSTED!!